-Select elective credits from college-level, transferable courses numbered 100 or higher to meet the 60-64 credit Degree requirement.
-All electives must transfer to at least two of the three Arizona public universities.
-Consult the CEG and an Agriculture Faculty Advisor to determine course selections and course equivalencies at the universities.
+Select approved elective courses which transfer as "Elective or better" to at least two of the three Arizona public universities to complete the 60-64 credit requirement.
+Consult an Agriculture Faculty Advisor to determine course selections and course equivalencies at the universities.